jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

    [anki]: #anki

-* Good but you have to spend time populating versus Firecracker which is prepopulated
+* Excellent software and performance feedback graphs, but you have to spend time populating.
+Firecracker is prepopulated.
 * Good for hot spot memorization of tables/charts (eg. drugs, cytokines, vitamins) but not recommended for general use since pre-populated resources exist